physionetchallenges/physionetchallenges.github.io/2025/index.md

 Teams submit their code, including working training code, in a GitHub or Gitlab repository by submitting a Google Form.
 During the Challenge, we will train each entry on the training set and evaluate it on the validation set.
 After the Challenge, we will train entries on the training set and evaluate them on the test set.
 We try to provide feedback about the entry (a score on the validation set for successful entries and an error message for unsuccessful entries) within 72 hours of submission.

-Please see the [submission instructions](submissions) for detailed information about how to submit a successful Challenge entry, double check your code (we cannot debug your code for you), and submit your algorithm after we begin accepting code submissions.
+Please see the [submission instructions](submissions) for detailed information about how to submit a successful Challenge entry, double check your code (we cannot debug your code for you), and [submit](https://forms.gle/126MiJuEpZwe8tBn8) your algorithm when ready.
 We will provide feedback on your entry as soon as possible, so please wait at least **72 hours** before contacting us about the status of your entry.

 Please note that you remain the [owners](#ip) of any code that you submit, and we encourage you to use an [open-source license](#open).